sublee/subl.ee/resume.md

 :   An AI laboratory in Kakao.
     {: .note }

-:   Develop a distributed hyperparameter search framework.
+:   Develop a distributed hyperparameter search platform.

     Reproduced [GPipe][] in PyTorch to boost the training performance of large deep learning models.
 This project was published as [torchgpipe][].